 Emily completed a Bachelor of Science with Honours, majoring in genetics and molecular biology, at Monash University in 2016.
 Her honours research project was focused on characterising a novel candidate gene for heritable peripheral neuropathy.
 Following graduation, she was employed as a research assistant in the Bryson-Richardson lab, investigating the role of autophagy in the pathogenesis of myofibrillar myopathy and testing potential drug treatments for nemaline myopathy.
 Emily began her PhD at Monash University in 2019, and is studying the mechanisms of muscle development and disease.

 Dashika completed her Bachelor of science degree in 2015 at Kazan (Volga region) Federal University, Russia, with a major in Genetics.
 She received her Master’s degree from Lomonosov Moscow State University in 2017, where she studied human population genetics focusing on native Sri Lankan population.
 She joined the Bryson-Richardson lab in 2019 as a PhD student.
 Her project is aimed at identifying novel myopathy genes.
 When not in the lab, Dashika enjoys travelling, watching TV series and reading.

-Coco completed her Bachelor of Science majoring in Genetics and Developmental Biology at Monash University in 2017.
-In 2018, she completed her honours year in genetics with the Bryson-Richardson lab where she focused on the potential therapies for myofibrillar myopathy.
-Coco started her PhD in 2019 and has continued her research exploring approaches to treat myofibrillar myopathy.
-She is also interested in cardiomyopathy associated with myofibrillar myopathy.
-In her free time, she likes to keep active by playing women's AFL and skiing, and loves relaxing with a cup of tea and a good book.
+CJ completed his Bachelor of Science majoring in Genetics and Developmental Biology at Monash University in 2017.
+In 2018, he completed his honours year in genetics with the Bryson-Richardson lab where he focused on the potential therapies for myofibrillar myopathy.
+CJ started his PhD in 2019 and has continued her research exploring approaches to treat myofibrillar myopathy.
+He is also interested in cardiomyopathy associated with myofibrillar myopathy.
+In his free time, he likes to keep active by playing AFL and skiing, and loves relaxing with a cup of tea and a good book.

 Dr Lee Miles